 We all know athletes love their caffeine, but did you know that because of the wax coating, your takeaway coffee cup cannot be recycled despite being made of paper?
 Almost all of them are incinerated, exported or sent to landfill because their plastic lining makes them costly to recycle.

 Lots of coffee shops now give you a small discount if you bring your own cup, so get your own reusable cup and help cut down on this needless waste.
-The Sundried reusable coffee cup is double-walled so your hot drink doesn't get cold or burn your hands when you're holding it.

 5. Sustainable clothing

 Did you know that the production of cotton for fast fashion is the second worst industry in the world for damaging the planet next to oil mining?
 At least 8,000 chemicals are used to turn raw materials into textiles, 25% of the world's pesticides are used to grow non-organic cotton and it is estimated that in the UK alone around 350,000 tonnes of clothing ends up in landfill every year!
 Brands are now proving that it is possible to create sustainable, ethical clothing without damaging the planet so look out for these when your purchasing your next round of workout clothing.

 My two workout staples are Sundried’s Piz Fora training vest which is made from recycled plastic water bottles (how cool!) and Eco Tech® top made from eco-friendly biodegradable material which decomposes in a landfill within 3 years (and is super soft!).